 The telemonitoring service provider can then review the Workflow Document and the new documents produced related to this workflow.
 This is accomplished through a query and retrieve of the active Workflow Document by the telemonitoring service provider’s system from the XDS Document Registry and the XDS Document Repository.

-For more details about the evolution of the Workflow Document from step C.2 to step F.1 see Figure X.3-1 in Volume 2 section X.3.
-For more details about the transactions from step C.2 to step F.1 see Figure X.3-4 in Volume 2 section X.3.